ClickHouse/ClickHouse/docs/en/engines/table-engines/mergetree-family/graphitemergetree.md

 -   Time of measuring the metric.
 Data type: `DateTime`.

 -   Value of the metric.
-Data type: any numeric.
+Data type: `Float64`.

 -   Version of the metric.
 Data type: any numeric (ClickHouse saves the rows with the highest version or the last written if versions are the same.
 Other rows are deleted during the merge of data parts).